 They laid there, staring into each other’s eyes.
 Hearts raced, thoughts faded amidst the time stopping stare that could conform to a brutal scene of blood and gore.

 Logically, he would’ve already been torn apart, but that wasn’t happening in front of his horrified eyes.
-Peace unsettlingly besieged the atmosphere of himself as time went on, making him able to decipher the feelings of those small, golden eyes.
-An otherworldly feeling twinged at his guts, and a second later, it was as if his own soul self-constructed attachments to this ugly, massive thing.
+Peace unsettlingly besieged the atmosphere of around him as time went on, making him able to decipher the feelings of those small, golden eyes.
+An otherworldly feeling twinged at his guts, and a second later, it was as if his own soul self-constructed empathetic attachments to this ugly, massive thing.

 Suddenly, Conquil’s body hooked upon the hardy grip of claws that were akin to his own.
 Sniplit furiously charged until the foolish Conquil was far away from the teeth’s deadly aura, the aura that shuddered his soul to the core.
 His claws clenched intensely at the foolish rat before them.